rsheyeah-bbc/DemoStackery/README.md

-# Stackery Blank SAM Template
+# Stackery BBC Weather SAM Template

-This is a sample template for a serverless AWS Lambda application.
+This solution involves a serverless AWS Lambda application, that runs every 60 minutes.

 Here is an overview of the files: